rexlabsio/data-transfer-object/docs/property_casting.md

 ### Creating a Custom Cast

-Implement the PropertyCast interface do define how and when data should be cast.
+Implement the PropertyCast interface do define which types to cast and how.

 ```php
 use Rexlabs\DataTransferObject\Type\PropertyCast;